ameys28/Java-mpr/README.md

-A Chat Application Using Java + Jswing + JDBC + MySQL
+A Community Chat Application Using Java + Jswing + JDBC + PostgreSQL